QSChitanta/calculator2/README.md

 # Calculator: for simple math operations

 ## Description
 This is a simple calculator that performs basic math operations with taking the point before line rule into account.
+- info: Only the operators + - * / work in this calculator.

+### Example

+5*3+23-13+14
+5+2 (operator interchangable with other operators)

 ### Installation